Plochman's

 Plochman's is an American brand of mustard that is made by the Plochman, Inc., company based in Manteno, Illinois.
-It is most recognized by its barrel shaped bottle.
+It is sold in a plastic barrel-shaped bottle.

 Founded in 1852 as Premium Mustard Mills in Chicago, it was later acquired by Moritz Plochman (a trained chemist and emigrant from Württemberg).
-In 1957 it began selling mustard in the now famous yellow squeeze barrel.
+In 1957, it began selling mustard in the now-famous yellow squeeze barrel.
 It was the first successful squeeze condiment in the United States.
 Still based in the Chicago area, Plochman's is one of the top five brands of mustard in the United States.
-Plochman's sell a variety of mustard condiments from classic American yellow, stone ground, spicy, Dijon, beer, Kosciusko, horseradish, and even Cuban and sweet fig. Plochman's motto is "the true Mustard Lover's Mustard".
+Plochman's sells a variety of mustard condiments, from classic American yellow, stone ground, spicy, Dijon, beer, Kosciusko, horseradish, and even Cuban and sweet fig.